janu-cambrelen/in-memory-key-value-store/README.md

 assert_eq!(kvs.get(&Key::from(2)), None);
 assert_eq!(kvs.get(&Key::from(3)), None);
 ```
-This library can panic in the event the [`RwLock` becomes poisoned](https://doc.rust-lang.org/std/sync/struct.RwLock.html#poisoning).

 A key-value store created with the `new` associated function will, by
 default, set the `capacity` of the underlying `HashMap` to zero.
 This